 A Wilderness therapy program is a mental health treatment strategy that combines therapy with challenging experiences in an outdoor wilderness environment.
 Many programs like Aspiro Adventure are research-backed and accredited.
 These programs go beyond talk therapy and have individualized treatment plans for adolescents with maladaptive behaviors like substance abuse, anxiety, depression, and other mental health disorders.
 A wilderness therapy program like Aspiro Adventure can include an adventure therapy model.
 These programs leverage high adventure activities like mountain biking, rock climbing, skiing, and canyoneering to assess and treat various mental and behavioral health conditions.

 What to Look For in Programs For Troubled Youth

-There are several boxes that you should look to check when considering a program for your child.
+There are several boxes that you should look to check when considering an at-risk youth program.
 Programs that are the most effective use what is known as a relational approach.
 They do not use punitive measures to motivate teens but instead guide them in finding the internal motivation to change behaviors.
 It would be best if you also looked for programs that offer individualized treatment plans that can be tailored to your child’s unique needs.
 These will be more effective at helping your child get back on track.